crowdsecurity/crowdsec-docs/crowdsec-docs/versioned_docs/version-v1.5.0/observability/prometheus.md

 sidebar_position: 4
 ---

 CrowdSec can expose a [prometheus](https://github.com/prometheus/client_golang) endpoint for collection (on `http://127.0.0.1:6060/metrics` by default).
+You can edit the listen_addr in [config.yaml](/configuration/crowdsec_configuration.md#prometheus) to allow an external Prometheus to scrape the metrics.

 The goal of this endpoint, besides the usual resources consumption monitoring, aims at offering a view of CrowdSec "applicative" behavior :